scottrobey/java-tutorial/README.md

 so that other programmers have a good foundation to build upon when taking more advanced classes and tutorials later.
 Also to learn the basics of programming in a strongly-typed language like Java

-What this class is designed to teach:
+Who is this class designed for:
+* People new to Java and programming in general

 What this class doesn't include: